 Viral suppression is defined as <1000 copies/mL.
-For countries with other thresholds (such as undetectable, <50 copies/mL or <400 copies/mL), preliminary evidence from several studies suggests that the proportion of those with 50 copies/ml or above and less than 1000 copies/ml is small, so no adjustment is required.
-The testing threshold value should be reported for levels other than <1000 copies/mL in the Additional Information Box of the reporting tool.
+For countries with other thresholds (such as undetectable, <50 copies/mL or <400 copies/mL), preliminary evidence from several studies suggests that the proportion of those with 50 copies/ml or above and less than 1000 copies/ml is small, so no further adjustment is required.

-Viral load suppression may be measured using two different data sources: (1) clinical and programme data or (2) nationally representative surveys.
+Viral load suppression may be measured using three different data sources: (1) clinical and programme data; (2) nationally representative surveys (such as the PHIAs); or (3) early warning indicators of HIV drug resistance surveys.
 Countries should report data from whichever source is most recent and nationally representative.